 Mandatory disclosure.
 Rule 12.285, Florida Family Law Rules of Procedure, requires each party in a dissolution of marriage to exchange certain information and documents, and file a Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c).
 Failure to make this required disclosure within the time required by the Florida Family Law Rules of Procedure may allow the court to dismiss the case or to refuse to consider the pleadings of the party failing to comply.
 This requirement also must be met in other family law cases, except adoptions, simplified dissolutions of marriage, enforcement proceedings, contempt proceedings, and proceedings for injunctions for domestic or repeat violence.
 The Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932, lists the documents that must be given to the other party.
-For more information see rule 12.285, Florida Family Law Rules of Procedure, and the instructions to the Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932.
+For more information see rule 12.285, Florida Family Law Rules of Procedure, and the instructions to the Certificate of Compliance With Mandatory Disclosure, and the instructions to the Certificate of Compliance With Mandatory Disclosure, and the instructions to the Certificate of Compliance With Mandatory Disclosure, and the instructions to the Certificate of Compliance With Mandatory Disclosure, and the instructions to the Certificate of Compliance With Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932.